 Weight changes, high blood pressure, and kidney disease

 Often, people with lupus experience weight loss or gain due to loss of appetite, unhealthy dietary habits, or decreased energy and mobility.
 If you experience weight loss or loss of appetite, talk to your doctor.
 S/he can help you determine the cause of the problem and take strides to correct it.
 Weight gain can be caused by many factors, including reduced activity levels and overeating due to steroid use or increased stress.
-However, remember that women with lupus between the ages of 35 and 44 experience a risk of heat attack that is 50x that of the normal population.
+However, remember that women with lupus between the ages of 35 and 44 experience a risk of heart attack that is 50x that of the normal population.
 Therefore, it is very important that you try to stick to a diet that is low in cholesterol and saturated fats.
 A low-sodium diet is also essential for people suffering from high blood pressure (above 120/80 mmHg for people with lupus) and kidney disease.

 Steroid medications such as prednisone can also cause significant weight gain and redistribution of fat stores in the body.
 While taking steroids, your cholesterol, triglyceride, and blood sugar (glucose) levels may increase.
 For these reasons, it is absolutely essential that you follow a low-fat, low-cholesterol diet.
 You do not need to cut out all of the foods you love, but concentrate on eating whole grain breads and cereals and lean sources of protein such as chicken and fish.
 When you need a snack, look to raw vegetables—they are low in sugar and calories and provide the perfect food for “grazing.”
 Try to eat them without Ranch dressing or vegetable dip, because these items carry lots of fat and calories.
 If you need something to accompany your vegetables, try lighter dips like hummus.
 It is also important that you minimize alcohol intake ,because combining alcohol with corticosteroids, Tylenol, warfarin, and other lupus medications could be very harmful to your liver and stomach.
 For those taking methotrexate, alcohol is never allowed.